 6. Learning Assertiveness May Take Time but It Works

-It is normal that learning assertive communication can take a long time and lead to many mistakes.
+Normally, learning assertive communication can take a long time and lead to many mistakes.
 But as I wrote earlier, practice makes perfect and the fact that you are making the effort counts.

-Learning assertiveness is not only about communication but also transforming yourself as a person.
+Learning assertiveness is not only about communication but also about transforming yourself as a person.
 First, you need to believe that you deserve respect, that you can master assertive behaviour and that assertiveness is your natural law in life.

 7. Repetition Is the Secret of Success